Even her name hints at controversy, for it was an unusual choice in a highly religious era. The only person in the Bible who is

 to the Narragansett chief if they would spare him.

-However, Joshua was tried for treason, and it was ruled that he had actually joined the Indians 14 years earlier,
+Joshua was tried for treason, and the Puritan officers who tried him ruled that he had actually joined the Indians 14 years

 Many of the tales were possibly inflated, but Joshua admitted that he had helped the Indians design the fort in the Great